 - Add eggs, salt and extract to the syrup mixture, whisking until combined.

 - Sprinkle the chopped pecans in the bottom of the uncooked pie crust.
 Pour the syrup mixture over the pecans, rearranging the pecans if necessary.
 Lightly spritz a piece of foil with non-stick spray.
-Cover the pie with foil and bake in the center to lower third of the oven for 30 minutes.
-Remove the foil, then continue baking for another 15-25 minutes (approximately), until the edges are set but the center of the pie is still a bit jiggly (like gelatin).
-Sprinkle the top of the pie with a few sprinkles of flaky finishing salt.
-Place the pan on a wire rack to cool completely, then transfer to the refrigerator.
-Serve at room temperature with Tillamook Old Fashioned Vanilla Ice Cream.
+Cover the pie with foil and bake for 30 minutes.
+Remove the foil, then continue baking for another 15-25 minutes (approximately), until the edges are set but the very center of the pie is still a bit jiggly (like gelatin).

 Notes